MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emergency-calling-dispatchable-location.md

 - Teams mobile supports automatic location detection but not the user entered experience described.

-- Privacy settings can conflict with automatic location detection - Mobile Device Management systems can be leveraged.
+- Privacy settings can conflict with automatic location detection - Mobile Device Management systems can be used.

 ## Related topics